TracFone Wireless: History

-In 2000, TelMex spun off their mobile unit, creating América Móvil, of which Topp Telecom became a subsidiary.
-In November 2000, Topp Telecom Inc. changed its name to TracFone Wireless Inc.
+In 2000, Telmex spun off their mobile unit, creating América Móvil, of which Topp Telecom became a subsidiary.
+In November 2000, Topp Telecom Inc. changed its name to TracFone Wireless Inc. In 2009, TracFone partnered with Walmart to launch its MVNO Straight Talk Wireless.

 In 2012, América Móvil acquired rival network Simple Mobile.
 In May 2013, América Móvil purchased Page Plus Cellular, which had 1.4 million subscribers.
-On January 6, 2014, regulatory approval was received and Page Plus Cellular began operating as a subsidiary of América Móvil.

 LTE service was inaugurated by TracFone's brands over a year and a half, with Sprint networks handsets first supporting it in May 2013, followed by AT&T four months later in September, then T-Mobile in March 2014.
 Verizon's TracFone headsets began to be supported in December 2014.

 Originally, TracFone service was limited to TracFone-branded phones, which are locked to the TracFone service using an internal SIM card.
 Other GSM phones, even those that were unlocked from another carrier, could not accept a TracFone SIM card, because these are bound to a specific handset.
 In 2013, TracFone began to open up its device pool with a 'bring your own device' program, selling SIM cards that could be inserted into qualifying non-TracFone phones (such as Verizon CDMA phones) to connect with the TracFone network.
 In 2015, the program was expanded to unlocked and compatible GSM handsets.

-On September 14, 2020, Verizon Wireless announced its intent to acquire TracFone in a cash-and-stock deal worth up to $6.9 billion.
-The deal closed on November 23, 2021.
-The acquisition will likely wind down the agreements to use the AT&T and T-Mobile GSM networks in favor of the Verizon LTE network (as the slower last-generation CDMA network for Verizon is being wound down itself), and as of September 2022, Straight Talk has transitioned to Verizon SIMs and Verizon-compatible phones, along with encouragements to replace TracFone GSM handsets.
+On September 14, 2020, Verizon announced its intent to acquire TracFone Wireless in a cash-and-stock deal worth up to $6.9 billion.
+At the time of the purchase, TracFone's brands had around 20 million customers in total.
+The acquisition was approved by the Federal Communications Commission (FCC) on November 22, 2021, and closed the following day.
+As part of the purchase, Verizon agreed to provide "cost-effective" 5G services to Lifeline program participants, and continue its participation in the subsidy program for at least seven years.
+The California Public Utilities Commission (CPUC) mandated further requirements, including that all California customers of TracFone services must be migrated to the Verizon network, Verizon must participate in Lifeline for 20 years and expand its customer base in the program, offer 5G devices at no cost to these customers, and maintain comparable prices for five years.

+In November 2022, Verizon reorganized its portfolio of prepaid and low-cost brands into the new Verizon Value division led by Angie Klein, encompassing TracFone and its existing Verizon Prepaid and Visible businesses.
+Verizon announced that it would discontinue the GoSmart, Net10, and Page Plus brands in November 2024 (November 2026 in California).
+Customers of TracFone brands are being migrated to Verizon SIM cards and devices.

+Verizon rebranded Total Wireless as "Total by Verizon" on September 21, 2022, with the company positioning it as a competitor to AT&T's Cricket Wireless and T-Mobile's Metro.
+Verizon also began to open dedicated retail outlets.
+On July 11, 2024, the Total Wireless name was reinstated as part of a rebranding, and started to only offer unlimited plans.